Recognized as one of Canada's Top 100 Employers (2023), Canada's Top Family-Friendly Employers (2022) and Greater Toronto's Top Employers (2023):

 Minimum hours worked for coverage | 18 hours per week |

-Waiting period for coverage | 90 days |
+Waiting period | there is no waiting period for coverage |

 Family coverage option | yes |